Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

     }
     ]
 }, [erc20, amount]);
-// the actual end to comsos function call that will lock
+// the actual send to cosmos function call that will lock
 // the tokens for transfer
 let sendToCosmos = web3.eth.abi.encodeFunctionCall({
     name: 'sendToCosmos',